- What is SEEK?

 SEEK is an open-source, web-based platform and suite of software tools for the management, linking, exploration and exchange of Systems Biology data, models and Standard Operating Procedures (SOPs).
 SEEK is designed to facilitate data sharing and collaborations between scientists.

-If you have been using SEEK in your research then the key papers to cite are:
+If you have been using SEEK in your research then please cite us.
+The key SEEK publications to cite are:

 Of course.
 There are two different ways for you to get started.